 8. Human Subjects Research

 Law School projects involving human subjects are reviewed by The Committee on the Use of Human Subjects (CUHS) within the Office of the Vice Provost for Research (OVPR).
-Students considering research projects, including surveys or interviews should review the University’s policies on the use of human subjects in research available on the CUHS Website and discuss their work an IRB Administrator at CUHS.
+Students considering projects that fall under IRB purview, i.e., regulated research with human subjects (including surveys or interviews) should review the University’s policies on the use of human subjects in research available on the CUHS Website and discuss their work with an IRB Administrator at CUHS and the Law School’s Director of Research Administration.
 Note that students should allow sufficient time for IRB review; late requests for review may not be granted.
-Requests are triaged within CUHS; please email email@example.com or call (617) 496-2847.
+Requests are triaged within CUHS; please email firstname.lastname@example.org or call (617) 496-2847.